In a nutshell, keyword mapping is the process of assigning relevant keywords to the pages on your website, based on their intent and topic.

 Pages without keywords

 On the opposite end of the spectrum, if you find certain pages in your map that don't correspond to any targeted keywords, it's advisable to go back to Rank Tracker and research to find more keywords for certain areas.
 By doing in-depth competitor research of top pages by exact URL, you will find more relevant content to build better targeted pages.

 Although, for certain pages the issue is not about your keyword research.
 For example, your Company's pages like "Us", "About", and so on, will probably have little to no keywords to target for them, and it's perfectly normal.

 While mapping keywords and changing your website according to your new priorities, it's very important to take into account the search volumes of keywords being mapped.

 By clicking the button above the keyword list, you can arrange your keywords by their search volume, in ascending or descending order.

 Be very careful while editing your pages.
 While it's important to keep the keyword intent in mind, damaging your pages by taking out the highly sought-after keywords and adding those of low search volume might cause your rankings to drop substantially.

 Restructure your website

-Let's say that you already created the pages that your customers are interested in, and you might even have the right keywords assigned, but the structure just isn't convenient enough for people to search for them.
+Let's say that you already created the pages that your customers are interested in, and you might even have the right keywords assigned, but the initial structure just isn't convenient enough for people to search for them.

 - Expensive (>800$)